dbcaa/UniBotDocs/guides/getting-started.md

 In the future, UniBot will feature a dashboard, allowing you to customize it without the need for commands!

-Let's dive into how UniBot operates and its various features!
+Let's delve into how UniBot operates and its various features!

 This documentation primarily uses `/` as the command prefix, but remember, UniBot supports custom prefixes, so don't get confused!